jbool24/Liri/README.md

 ### The Movie Database

-For a quick movie search.
+For a quick movie search

 ```bash
 node liri movie-this <some movie title>